spatialthoughts/qgis-tutorials/source/docs/3/processing_python_scripts.rst

 .. image:: /static/3/processing_python_scripts/images/13.png
    :align: center

 14. One another advantage of writing processing script is that the methods within the Processing Framework are aware of layer selection and automatically filter your inputs to use only the selected features.
+This happens because we are defining our input as a ``QgsProcessingParameterFeatureSource``.
+A feature source allows use of ANY object which contains vector features, not just a vector layer, so when there are selected features in your layer and ask Processing to use selected features, the input is passed on to your script as a ``QgsProcessingFeatureSource`` object containing selected features and not the full vector layer.
 Here's a quick demonstration of this functionality.
 Let's say we want to dissolve only certain continents.
 Let's create a selection using :guilabel:`Select feature by Expression` tool.

 .. image:: /static/3/processing_python_scripts/images/14.png
    :align: center